ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

    Rollup and Retention policies defined for time series in this collection (`Companies`).
    !["Defined Configuration - Rollup and Retention"](images/time-series-settings-04.1_per-collection-rollup-and-retention.png "Defined Configuration - Rollup and Retention")
     * **(a) Raw Data**
-      The retention policy for collected raw data.
+      The retention policy for the raw time series entries.
       In this example, entries older than 12 hours will be removed from every raw-data time series in the `Companies` collection.
     * **(b) Rollup Policy for Raw Data**
-       * **Rollup Time Series Name**
+       * **Rollup Policy Name**
-         The name of a **rollup time series** that aggregates **time series raw data**.
-         In this example, the raw data of time series in the `Companies` collection is aggregated into a new rollup time series named `ByMinute`.
+         In this example, the policy name is: `ByMinute`.
+         Raw data of time series in the Companies collection will be aggregated into a new rollup time series named: `<raw-timeseries-name>@ByMinute`
        * **Aggregation**
          The aggregation period defined by the rollup policy.
          In this example, every 1 minute of raw data is aggregated into a single entry of the `ByMinute` rollup time series.
+         {NOTE: }
+         An entry is added to the rollup time series only when the defined aggregation time frame has ended.
+         {NOTE/}
        * **Retention**
          The retention period defined for the rollup time series.
          In this example, entries older than 1 hour are removed from the `ByMinute` rollup time series.
     * **(c) Rollup Policy for Rollup Time Series**
-       * **Rollup Time Series Name**
+       * **Rollup Policy Name**
-         The name of a **rollup time series** that aggregates data from a **rollup time series**.
-         In this example, the rollup time series `30Mins` aggregates data from the `ByMinute` rollup time series.
+         In this example, the policy name is: `30Mins`.
+         Data from the rollup time series `<raw-timeseries-name>@ByMinute>` will be aggregated into a new rollup time series named: `<raw-timeseries-name>@30Mins`
        * **Aggregation**
          The aggregation period defined by the rollup policy.
          In this example, every 30 minutes of data from the `ByMinute` rollup time series are aggregated into a single entry of the `30Mins` rollup time series.
+         {NOTE: }
+         An entry is added to the rollup time series only when the defined aggregation time frame has ended.
+         {NOTE/}
        * **Retention**
          The retention period defined for the rollup time series.
          In this example, entries older than 7 days are removed